-2. Reputation of the Developer
+- 2. Reputation of the Developer

 For condos that are already ready for occupancy (RFO), the reputation of the developer can tell you if they are committed to work with the condominium homeowners’ association to help manage the condo.
 Condo management means installation of effective security measures, strict implementation of condo rules, and proper maintenance of the building.

 If you can afford it and if you really need to have one, get it.
-But if you think it’s too much, renting a parking slot is the next best thing.
+But if you think it’s too much, renting a parking slot may be the next best thing.
 Rental rates normally range from P3,000 to P10,000 a month.
 Inquire with your condo’s property office how to rent one or ask other condo residents if they are renting out their unused parking slot.

-5. Amenities and Population Density
+- 5. Amenities and Population Density

 A condo may be expensive because of the amenities it offers.
 Normal amenities include swimming pool, gym, children’s playground, function room, and the like.
 Assess whether the price you are paying equal the value of the amenities to you.

-6. Association Dues
+- 6. Association Dues

-Our monthly due at our Makati condo was P40.00 per floor area while at The Fort, it is P55.00 per floor area.
+Our monthly dues at our Makati condo was P40.00 per floor area while at The Fort, it is P55.00 per floor area.
 Make sure you pay these association dues on time because like credit cards, the penalty interest rate for late payment ranges from 1-4% per month.
 That is a hefty price to pay for living in a condo.

-7. Rules and Regulations
+- 7. Rules and Regulations